10 Best Places to See Fall Foliage in Vermont

 Located on the eastern shores of Lake Champlain in northern Vermont, the Missisquoi Wildlife Refuge is a large swath of protected floodplain forest, wetlands, shrub, bog, and grasslands.
 In addition to being an incredible place to spot wildlife – especially migrating birds – the Missisquoi Wildlife Refuge is also an excellent natural area to view Vermont’s fall foliage.

-Take a kayak or paddleboard out onto the Delta or grab your camera and look for wildlife along the Jeep Trail that parallels the Missisquoi River.
+One of my favorite ways to explore is to take a kayak or paddleboard out onto the Delta or look for wildlife along the Jeep Trail that parallels the Missisquoi River.

 Missisquoi Wildlife Refuge // Plan your Vermont Fall Foliage road trip with our guide on where see the best fall colors including scenic leaf-peeping drives and more.